 WHO defines physical activity (PA) as ‘any bodily movement produced by skeletal muscles that require energy expenditure’ – including activities undertaken while working, playing, carrying out household chores, travelling and engaging in recreational pursuits.
 Physical activity broadly encompasses exercise, sports, and physical activities done as part of daily living, occupation, leisure, and active transportation.

 It is a subcategory of physical activity that is ‘planned, structured, repetitive, and aims to improve or maintain one or more components of physical fitness’.
+For optimum benefits, exercise prescription needs to follow certain parameters.

 It is the ability to carry out daily tasks with vigour and alertness, without undue fatigue, and with ample energy to enjoy leisure time pursuits and to meet unforeseen emergencies.
 Physical fitness can be said to be a sum total of various elements, which are further subdivided into health-related and skill-related components.